ptminh-kmp/ptminh-kmp/_posts/2025-02-01-create-blog-with-github-papes-and-jekyll.md

 ---
-title: Create personal blog with Github Papes and Jekyll with Chirpy theme
+title: Create personal blog with Github Pages and Jekyll with Chirpy theme
 description: >-
   Learn how to install, configure, and deploy the Chirpy Jekyll theme for your blog.
 This step-by-step guide covers Dev Containers, native setup, customization options, and deployment methods like GitHub Actions.
 author: minhpt